 Minimize the Risk

-This article focuses on mitigating the risks of distributing invoices, statements, and other sensitive financial documents; something I know a little bit about.
+This article focuses on mitigating the risks of distributing invoices, statements, and other sensitive financial documents; something I know a little bit about, as I have run a business providing print-to-mail outsourcing solutions for many years.
 Whether your company mails invoices internally or hires someone to do it for you, it is critical to get paid quickly and manage your accounts receivable regardless of what accounting software you use.
 We spent two and a half years creating DocuSend.
-It was not released until a PDF file could be uploaded in less than three minutes without having to read a training manual or contact a customer service representative. https://docusend.biz/blog/ROI-time-is-money.php
+It was not released until a PDF file could be uploaded in less than three minutes without having to read a training manual or contact a customer service representative.
+Time is money.

-3 – Do You Really Need to Download that Print Driver?
+- Do You Really Need to Download that Print Driver?
 Some print-to-mail services require you to download a print driver.
 They are not very hard to develop, especially ones that create PDF files for you.
 And a PDF print driver is not a problem as long as what it produces stays on your system.
-But if you download a print driver specifically to send data to a service to create PDFs for them to mail for you, you are potentially letting a Trojan in that can unlock your computer and everything on it to a hacker. https://docusend.biz/blog/is-print-driver-safe-info.php
+But if you download a print driver specifically to send data to a service to create PDFs for them to mail for you, you are potentially letting a Trojan in that can unlock your computer and everything on it to a hacker.
+Is that online service, game, or print driver safe?

 If you want to know how we accomplished all this, you’ll have to sign a nondisclosure and come to work here.
 But until then, let’s get back to the more important things in life.
 Like playing golf.